 - The Port has provided no evidence that this project will attract new companies to Washington County.
 Companies choose locations based on: tax structure, cost of doing business and workforce availability

 - Private jet convenience is not a site selection factor.
 Intel is a perfect example: They chose this region for tax benefits and workforce, not the airport.
-They even ended their corporate shuttle two years ago — and they’re still here.

 - Landing private jets is a perk, not a driver of economic development.
 This project benefits wealthy private jet owners, not the local economy.